Find It Locally

 Many farms and other businesses (including non-profits qualify for fully or partially forgivable loans through the Paycheck Protection Program (PPP), which is intended to help employers keep workers on payroll.

 Importantly, note that getting a PPP loan interacts with other available relief programs.
-A PPP loan makes the borrower ineligible for the related Employee Retention Tax Credit, so businesses should assess which of these programs will better meet their needs before applying.
+A PPP loan makes the borrower ineligible for the related Employee Retention Tax Credit.
 Note also that any grant funds you receive through the Economic Injury Disaster Loan Emergency Advance program will be subtracted from PPP loan forgiveness.
 In addition, if you or your employees receive pay through the PPP, this will likely reduce any unemployment benefits.

 PPP loans have a 1% interest rate (raised from the 0.5% rate publicized initially) and mature in a minimum of two years for loans made before June 5, 2020 or five years for loans made on or after June 5, 2020.
 Loan payments are deferred for at least six months, and come due once borrowers receive compensation for forgiven amounts, or ten months after the end of the borrower’s loan forgiveness covered period if the borrower doesn’t apply for forgiveness.
 No collateral or personal guarantees are required, and there are no borrower fees.